UNC-CEMALB/Human-Sputum-Microbiome-Composition-and-Sputum-Inflammatory-Cell-Profiles-Are-Altered-with-Controlle/README.md

-# Human airway microbiome composition and sputum inflammatory cell profiles are altered with controlled wood smoke exposure as a model for wildfire smoke
+# Human Sputum Microbiome Composition and Sputum Inflammatory Cell Profiles Are Altered with Controlled Wood Smoke Exposure as a Model for Wildfire Smoke

+This code was generated to support the manuscript entitled, "Human Sputum Microbiome Composition and Sputum Inflammatory Cell Profiles Are Altered with Controlled Wood Smoke Exposure as a Model for Wildfire Smoke",